J-Bockhofer/csvenum/README.md

 ```

-See CLI options and the table format below for details.
+See the table format, CLI options and the list of features below for details.

 ## Table format